- Awards + Funding

 Yes, MSFSS recipients will be allowed to defer their travel to next year should pandemic travel restrictions persist.
 Requests will not be processed more than 6 weeks in advance.

-I'm having difficulties paying for my Fall 2020 tuition.
+I'm having difficulties paying for my Spring 2021 tuition.
 What options are available to me?

 What kind of financial assistance am I eligible for?